 To set up your Akamai ETP API

 Follow the instructions listed in the Akamai API documentation.
-Here you will find the instructions on how to generate the Access Token, Client Token, and Client Secrets for USM Appliance.
+Here you will find the instructions on how to generate the Access Token, Client Token, and Client Secrets for USM Anywhere.

 Note: You need to create the API client using an account with either READ-WRITE or ADMIN access for Akamai ETP to receive information from USM Anywhere.